 2.2 Related Work

-“Low Energy Programming” or “Low Power programming” has previously existed as a focus on the programming paradigm or the programming syntax.
+The concept of low energy programming, or low power programming, has previously existed as a focus on the programming paradigm or the programming syntax.
 Guidelines from Intel [BSA11] suggest the use of a certain level of loop unrolling, vectorisation, memory intensity cache usage etc. for achieving maximum energy efficiency in combination with Intel compiler tools.
 Such recommendations are only applied onto the algorithms in the programme, and do not cover the intention of the programme to function efficiently alongside the runtime system allocating the resources.
 The low power programming guidelines from Intel also require the programming to construct the programme in a certain way in order to become energy efficient, and the underlying hardware architecture to be known.
 In his thesis “Developing Energy-Aware Software" by Brinke [tB15] the author describes programming languages for modularity and modelling resource consumption for software.
 The awareness of energy is tightly connected to the application code, and the programmer is expected to follow certain programming patterns to make the software energy aware.
 In contrast, the planned framework for energy efficient software only requires the insertion of meta-data into the software.
 This means minimal effort for the programmer, and the application algorithms can be implemented without interference from the energy awareness framework.
 The resource requirements are specified using a simple library, whereas after the runtime environment allocates the required resources.

 Our newly funded Academy of Finland project titled “Efficient Stream Computing” (ESC) introduces a formal and practical paradigm for measuring the efficiency of software execution through the notion of Fitness, which characterises how much of the microarchitecture the task is able to exploit.
 This will enable the optimisation of Stream Computing Systems for energy efficiency, performance or cost with minimal overhead in the development.
-The commonality of this project is energy efficient execution, but whilst ESC focuses more on where to map a task, the primary goal of this project is to optimise the allocation of resources and how software can influence this decision.
+The commonality of this project is energy efficient execution, but whilst ESC focuses more on where to map a task, the primary purpose of this project is to optimise the allocation of resources and demonstrate how software can influence this decision.

 The Carbon Research Group at Massachusetts Institute of Technology (MIT) has developed a heartbeat framework to evaluate the performance as a generic parameter in software construction.
 This framework is capable of measuring the performance of any application as a generic parameter by user inserted API calls to the heartbeat library.
 Measuring performance is the necessary first step when constructing a feedback-based control system.
 For example, it enables measuring the framerate in a video decoder, but a controller is then needed to allocate the resources in order to keep the performance at a given setpoint.
 We have considered using the heartbeat framework for measuring generic performance in our energy awareness framework, but we plan to extend the framework considerably in order to add the controller for allocating resources.